 Traveling at off-peak times can save you a lot of money.
 If you can travel in the middle of the week or a time other than the holidays, you could find deals on things like airfare and accommodations.
 Booking your trip in advance can also shave some of the costs of traveling since last-minute trips can be pretty pricey.
 By researching the best time to travel, you can ensure that getting to your destination and where you stay take up as little of your overall travel budget as possible.

-Any budget is an estimation, and it’s always a good idea to factor in some wiggle room, especially when it comes to travel.
-Unforeseen or forgotten expenses always crop up — like taxes, tips and gifts or souvenirs — and you’ll feel less guilty about spending money on these things if you’ve padded your travel budget to cover them.
+Any budget is an estimation, and it’s always a good idea to leave some wiggle room, especially when it comes to travel.
+Unforeseen or forgotten expenses always crop up — like taxes, tips, gifts, and souvenirs — and you’ll feel less guilty about spending money on these things if you’ve padded your travel budget to cover them.

 At the end of the day, with a little ingenuity, planning and time, your dream vacation can be possible.